setms/book/docs/requirements/digest/management.md

 A **requirements traceability matrix** is a set of links between requirements and other artifacts, such as design and code elements.
-It also links functional requirements to higher-level user requirements, business requirements, and business rules.
+It also links functional requirements to higher-level user requirements, business requirements, business rules, and system requirements.
 Each requirement is one record in a Requirements Management (RM) system.
 Requirements have attributes, like origin, priority, and status.